 As registered professionals, registered nursing associates are individually accountable for their own professional conduct and practice.
 It is likely that registered nursing associates will typically work under the direction of a registered nurse or registered professional but may not require direct supervision.
-They will also be able to support, supervise and act as a role model to trainee nursing associates (TNAs), supervise first year student nurses, healthcare support workers and those new to care roles.
+They will also be able to support, act as a role model, be a practice supervisor and assessor to student nursing associates (SNAs).
+Registered nursing associates can supervise all student nurses, healthcare support workers and those new to care roles but cannot be a practice assessor for student nurses.